Lala-pukuchan/Lala-pukuchan/README.md

 🔭 I’m currently working on RNCP Level 7 Data and Database Architecture at 42Paris.

 - [ML_Module](https://github.com/Lala-pukuchan/ML_Module)
-  - Contents: Basic Calculation on Supervised Learning such as linear regression and Logistic Regression.
+  - Contents: Modules for Supervised Learning such as linear regression and Logistic Regression.
+The modules systematically progress from performing vectorized calculations to implementing ridge regression, a technique that helps prevent overfitting.
 This cource is created based on [this cource on coursera](https://www.coursera.org/learn/machine-learning).
 - [ft_linear_regression](https://github.com/Lala-pukuchan/ft_linear_regression)
   - Contents: Implementation of Gradient Descent Model for linear regression.
 - [dslr](https://github.com/Lala-pukuchan/dslr)